Irenecho99/Estimating-Body-Fat-Percentage/README.md

-# Stat-333-Final-Project
-Stat 333 Final Project Estimating a Body Fat Percentage
+# Final Project of Estimating a Body Fat Percentage